2012 Olympics one minute of silence campaign: United States

 The United States Senate unanimously passed a resolution which urged the International Olympic Committee to hold one minute of silence.
 The United States House of Representatives unanimously passed a similar bill brought by the United States House Committee on Foreign Affairs, but the full body did not receive a chance to vote on it.
 The House of Representatives held a moment of silence themselves, and one-minute speeches were given on the House floor as well.
 Representative Eliot Engel, who cosponsored the resolution in support of a minute of silence, blamed the IOC's refusal on "being political because frankly they’re afraid of offending some of the Arab nations."
 However, Engel said, "If you have this fiction of fraternal bonds and commonality of feeling, then it's appropriate for the IOC to act without any politics whatsoever.
 The only reason they haven’t done this in 40 years is because it's Israeli athletes, and that makes it even more disgraceful."

 President Barack Obama said that he "absolutely" supports a minute of silence.
 National Security Council spokesman Tommy Vietor said "We absolutely support the campaign for a minute of silence at the Olympics to honor the Israeli athletes killed in Munich."

-United States Secretary of State Hillary Clinton wrote to the International Olympics Committee President Jacques Rogge to urge the IOC to hold an "appropriate memorial event" in London for the victims of the Munich massacre, and urged the IOC to reverse their decision against holding a minute of silence.
+United States Secretary of State Hillary Clinton wrote to the International Olympic Committee President Jacques Rogge to urge the IOC to hold an "appropriate memorial event" in London for the victims of the Munich massacre, and urged the IOC to reverse their decision against holding a minute of silence.

 Republican presidential candidate, Governor Mitt Romney, supported one minute of silence.
 Andrea Saul, a spokeswoman for Mitt Romney, said, "Governor Romney supports the moment of silence in remembrance of the Israeli athletes killed in the Munich Olympic Games."